ARMmbed/GettingStartedmbedOS/Docs/Full_Guide/app_on_yotta.md

 #Introduction

-**Note**: This is an extract from the full mbed OS User Guide.
-The guide itself isn't ready yet, but we're releasing chapters as stand-alones as fast as we can.
+<span style="background-color:#E6E6E6;  border:1px solid #000;display:block; height:100%; padding:10px">**Note**: This is an extract from the full mbed OS User Guide.
+The guide itself isn't ready yet, but we're releasing chapters as stand-alones as fast as we can.</span>

 [You'll need to install yotta](http://yottadocs.mbed.com/#installing) to complete the examples in this chapter.